Percolation phase transition on planar spin systems: Introduction

 \item Sharp thresholds, meaning that crossing probabilities of large rectangles are either very close to~$0$, or very close to~$1$, and that the intermediate interval of the parameter in which this probability is far away from both~$0$ and~$1$ collapses to a point (the critical point) as the size of these rectangles grow, if the process undergoes a phase transition. \end{itemize}

 The first two pillars are not new: our main contribution is showing sharp thresholds for the models considered here.
 Our argument relies on randomized algorithms and the OSSS inequality~\cite{OSSS}.
 This is not straightforward though, since we have to deal with the randomness coming from the evolution together with the randomness of the initial condition, which is the focus of our analysis.
 To avoid degeneracies that might appear due to badly behaved realizations of the dynamics, we provide an alternative graphical construction that has a richer structure and allows us to work on the quenched setting, by comparing it to its annealed counterpart.
 Once properties of this construction are established, the core of our argument lies in a way of relating the influences of different types of variables present in this alternative construction of the processes we study.
+This main inequality between the probabilities of these variables being pivotal is inspired by the work of Aizenman and Grimmett~\cite{AG91}.

+\paragraph{Overview of the paper.} In Section~\ref{s:model_and_notations}, we define the Glauber dynamics percolation model, introducing notation and stating preliminary results, such as Russo's formula and a finite-size criterion.
+In Section~\ref{s:phase_transition_of_glauber}, we prove Theorem~\ref{t:transition}, studying the existence of phase transitions for different values of the parameter~$\beta$.
+In Section~\ref{s:proof_idea}, we give an overview of the OSSS inequality and its uses in proving sharp thresholds.
+In Section~\ref{s:proof_ingredients}, we introduce another graphical construction of the model which allow us to compare the process conditioned on the clock ticks to the unconditioned process.
+In Section~\ref{s:AG}, we finish the proof of Theorem~\ref{t:phases} by proving an inequality relating different types of pivotalities.
+In Section~\ref{s:elliptic_bootstrap}, we prove analogous results for the dynamic elliptic bootstrap percolation model.
+We dedicate Section~\ref{s:open_problems} to listing various open problems that we expect to progress in the near future.

-\paragraph{Acknowledgments -} CA was supported by the Noise-Sensitivity Everywhere ERC Consolidator Grant 772466 and the DFG Grant SA 3465/1-1.
-G.A. was supported by the Israel Science Foundation Grant 957/20.
+\paragraph{Acknowledgments.} CA was supported by the Noise-Sensitivity Everywhere ERC Consolidator Grant 772466 and the DFG Grant SA 3465/1-1.
+GA was supported by the Israel Science Foundation Grant 957/20.
 RB has counted on the support of the Mathematical Institute of Leiden University.
 During this period, AT has also been supported by grants ``Projeto Universal'' (406250/2016-2) and ``Produtividade em Pesquisa'' (304437/2018-2) from CNPq and ``Jovem Cientista do Nosso Estado'', (202.716/2018) from FAPERJ.